 Hassle Free HR – “Lockdown” Advice

-At 8:30pm on Monday 23rd March 2020 the Prime Minister announced strict measures to prevent the Coronavirus infecting more people within the UK.
-For the next 3 weeks (at least) we are required to stay at home as much as possible, gatherings of over 2 people are banned, family members are not permitted to visit one another, and people are only permitted to travel to work if it is absolutely essential.
-There has been some confusion over whether this means all workplaces that do not contain “key workers” must close, but we can now confirm that this is not the case.
-The Government has been very clear from day one of the UK Coronavirus crisis that employees should be working from home wherever physically possible.
-The Government also confirmed, on 24th March 2020, that people are still able to travel to their workplace if they cannot work from home.
+At 8:30pm on Monday 23 March 2020 the Prime Minister announced strict measures to prevent the Coronavirus infecting more people within the UK.
+Throughout the lockdown we were required to stay at home as much as possible, gatherings were banned (the size of gatherings of people deemed acceptable varied throughout lockdown), family members from different households were only permitted to visit one another in certain circumstances, if strict social distancing was adhered to, and people were only permitted to travel to work if it was absolutely essential and the work couldn’t be performed at home.
+There was initially some confusion over whether this meant all workplaces that did not contain “key workers” were required to close, but this was not the case and the Government also confirmed, on 24 March 2020, that people were still able to travel to their workplace if they couldn’t work from home.